arthurattwell/versed/README.md

 ```

-In kramdown you can also use a blockquote instead, and apply a `versed` class to it.
-For instance, in kramdown you can do:
+In kramdown you can also use blockquote syntax instead, and apply a `versed` class to the blockquote.
+For example:

 ``` md
 > ### I Wandered Lonely as a Cloud